Shirakami: A Hybrid Concurrency Control Protocol for Tsurugi Relational Database System: Evaluation of Tsurugi Relational Database System

-Tsurugi provides Limestone, a service to persist the contents of transactions made on Tsurugi.
-Limestone manages two types of storages: log storage and snapshot storage.
-The former is storage that stores the contents of transaction processing and is written immediately after each transaction processing is completed.
-It is not suitable for reading because it focuses on write performance to prevent data loss.
-The latter is storage that reorganizes the contents of WAL to provide a snapshot suitable for reading and builds a snapshot asynchronously after writing to WAL.
-Note that the contents of the snapshot are not always up-to-date.
-However, after the database is started, the latest contents of WAL are forcibly reflected in the snapshot, so that the latest data is available when it is deployed in the in-memory index.
-Limestone also serves as a backup manager.
-It provides functions for backing up database contents.
-Most of the contents to be backed up reside in the log datastore service and can be backed up by copying the appropriate files from the log/snapshot storage.
+\textbf{Limestone: Log Datastore.} \quad Limestone manages log storage and snapshot storage.
+The former stores the contents of transaction processing and is written immediately after each transaction is completed.
+The latter reorganizes the contents of write-ahead logging (WAL)~\cite{P-WAL} to provide a snapshot suitable for reading and builds a snapshot asynchronously after writing to WAL.